 - Medical Staff.
 Not only are the nurses available to provide advice on areas of medical and physical wellbeing, they are a “listening ear” to children who are unsure to whom they should be speaking.
 The Medical Centre itself can also be a safe haven for pupils who need time out, peace and quiet.

 - The Chaplain is available at school and at his home to talk to pupils and/or parents.
 He regularly meets with individuals and small groups of pupils who find themselves in a similar personal situation, giving support to each other through a difficult time.
 Rev de Gruchy is a pivotal member of our pastoral team and, as a regular visitor to the boarding houses, he has an excellent rapport with all pupils.
-He is also qualified in Mental Health Awareness.
+He is a qualified Mental Health First Aid Youth Instructor and runs courses for staff and, when time allows, outside groups.
+He has completed training in Cognitive Behaviour Therapy and is am a qualified Reality Therapist (William Glasser International – accredited by the European Association for Psychotherapy.)
 The Chapel is a haven of peace and tranquillity where any pupils and/or parents can visit to pray or simply sit in silent contemplation.

 - A School Counsellor is available through the Medical Centre; a confidential service for pupils needing a totally independent listener to help them best use the people and resources available to cope with the changes in their lives.